edersoncorbari/rust-rest-api/README.md

 export DATABASE_URL=postgres://postgres:postgres@localhost:5432/postgres
 ```

-So, just enter the root of the project and run the command:
+So, just enter the root of the project and run the bash command:

 ```sh
 cargo build --release